-Researchers in the Technion’s Computer Science Department and Hiroshi Fujiwara Cyber Security Research Center have successfully deciphered Bluetooth communication, which was previously considered a safe communication channel against breaches.
-This was done as part of Lior Neumann’s master’s thesis, supervised by Prof. Eli Biham, head of the Hiroshi Fujiwara Cyber Security Research Center.
+Researchers in the Technion’s Computer Science Department and Hiroshi Fujiwara Cyber Security Research Center have successfully deciphered Bluetooth communication — previously considered impenetrable to breaches.